hanjingo/doc/NOTE/COMPUTER_NETWORKING_A_TOP_DOWN_APPROACH/chapter8.md

 In the IPsec protocol suite, there are two principal protocols: the `Authentication Header (AH)` protocol and the `Encapsulation Security Payload (ESP)` protocol.
 When a source IPsec entity (typically a host or a router) sends secure datagrams to a destination entity (also a host or a router), it does so with either the AH protocol or the ESP protocol.
 The AH protocol provides source authentication and data integrity but does not provide confidentiality.
 The ESP protocol provides source authentication, data integrity, and confidentiality.
 Because confidentiality is often critical for VPNs and other IPsec applications, the ESP protocol is much more widely used than the AH protocol.

-Before sending IPsec datagrams from source entity to destination entity, the source and destination entities create a network-layer logical connection.
+Before sending IPsec datagrams from the source entity to destination entity, the source and destination entities create a network-layer logical connection.
 This logical connection is called a `security association (SA)`.
 An SA is a simplex logical connection; that is, it is unidirectional from source to destination.
 If both entities want to send secure datagrams to each other, then two SAs (that is, two logical connections) need to be established, one in each direction.

 **Keep in mind, however, that not all traffic sent into the Internet by the gateway routers or by the laptops will be IPsec secured.**